 Flip flops or water shoes (best for areas with oyster beds or rocky bottoms)

 We'd also like to hear from you.
-Have you found the perfect Northwest Florida canoeing and kayaking spot?
+Have you found the perfect Northwest Florida paddling spot?
+Tell us about it in the comments section below or join us on Facebook and post some pictures.
+You can also write your story here.

 Do you have a favorite paddling spot?
 Can you hear rare birds calling or see dolphins leaping out of the water?
 Is there something paddlers should know about this place before they go?
 Share your story or tip about your favorite place for canoeing or kayaking in Northwest Florida.
 We want to hear from you.